Bus Driver Who Killed Nine-Year-Old After Drug Use Has Jail Time Hiked

 “Martin Asolo-Ogugua’s selfishness needlessly took the life of a young girl, causing irreparable damage to a family.
-I welcome the court’s decision to increase his sentence and would like to extend my deepest sympathies to Ada’s family.”
+I welcome the court’s decision to increase his sentence and would like to extend my deepest sympathies to Ada’s family.” – Lucy Rigby KC MP, Solicitor General

-Unduly Lenient Sentence Scheme
+What Is the Unduly Lenient Sentence Scheme?

-The Unduly Lenient Sentence (ULS) scheme allows victims of crime, their families, prosecutors, or members of the public to ask for certain sentences to be reviewed by the Attorney General’s Office if they believe the punishment is too low.
+The Unduly Lenient Sentence (ULS) scheme lets victims, their families, prosecutors, or the public ask for a sentence to be reviewed if it seems too light.
+This case was referred to the Attorney General’s Office under the scheme, leading to the harsher punishment.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.